Here’s a quick guide to mine Monero with your GPUs & CPUs:

 Experimentation with various GPU selections in the calculator will reveal a card with the best price-to-performance-to-power consumption combination (expressed as MH/s per currency unit).
 Keep in mind that AMD cards outperform Nvidia cards for Ethereum mining purposes on the Ethash algo, but AMD doesn’t beat Nvidia when it comes to the Equihash algo using the EWBF miner.
 AMD does beat out Nvidia when it comes to mining Monero and the CryptoNight algo.

 The neat thing about CryptoNight, though, is that you can also still mine it with CPUs.
 A decent i5 or i7 CPU can still make you a small profit and get you in the crypto mining game!
+I suggest you look here for a full comparison of the best Monero mining HW.

-We’re going to do a walkthrough of mining Monero on Windows 10, but note that you can also mine on Windows 7 or 8, as well as Linux and Mac.
+We’re going to do a walkthrough of mining Monero on Windows 10, but note that you can also mine on Windows 7 or 8, as well as on Linux and Mac.

-1. Get Your Video Card Drivers Installed
+Step 1: Get Your Video Card Drivers Installed

 AMD GPUs: Head over to amd.com to download your GPU drivers.
 Go to amd.com and choose Support & Drivers.
 Enter your GPU information and click Display Results.